 After running the numbers, keep a balanced view of the stay-at-home debate.
 Remember that money is one factor in the decision to stay at home, but it’s not the only one.

 Will Money Become a Source of Stress?

-If you want to become a stay-at-home mom, I urge you to look at your finances and see if you can quit without causing financial hardships.
+If you want to be a stay-at-home mom, I urge you to look at your finances and see if you can quit without causing financial hardships.

 There are two ways to spread your money.
 You can earn more or spend less.
 What can you cut back on, and how much can you save before you quit?
 The less you need to make to pay your bills, the easier it will be to leave work.

-In an ideal world, you can test these techniques before quitting your job.
+In an ideal world, you can test these techniques before quitting your job to become a stay at home mom.
 If you can trim expenses, you won’t need as much money to live on, but finding small ways to boost your income is equally helpful.

-Don’t expect to spend hours working while your baby naps.
+Don’t expect to spend hours working after your baby arrives or while he sleeps.
 You will be exhausted in those early months.
 Staying home with kids is time-intensive, and the first year is incredibly challenging.

-Stay away from MLMs and avoid schemes that promise to make you rich.
-Be wary of friends who try to entice you with tales of selling their high-priced products.
+Stay away from scams, lies, and MLMs on social media that promise to make you rich.
+Be wary of friends who try to entice you with tales of selling high-priced products.
 Companies prey on stay-at-home moms who are searching for ways to increase their income.

-Search for legitimate forms of income, and see if you can bridge the gap between what you spend and what you need to pay the bills.
+If money is tight it’s tough to be a stay-at-home mom.
+Search for legitimate forms of income to bridge the gap between what you spend and what you need to pay the bills.